Matthäus Taferner: Wacker Innsbruck

 Taferner began his career at Wacker Innsbruck.
 In 2015 he joined the Fußballakademie Tirol, while attending the Bundes-Oberstufenrealgymnasium Innsbruck, a gymnasium with a branch for competitive athletes.

 On 27 May 2017, Taferner, who had already attracted the interest of German club SC Freiburg, made his debut for the reserve team of Wacker Innsbruck in the Austrian Regionalliga when he was substituted in place of Sandro Gavrić in the 60th minute of a 2–1 loss to USC Eugendorf.

 In September 2017, Taferner was promoted to the first team by coach Karl Daxbacher.
 He made his debut in the second-tier First League in the same month when he was substituted for Daniele Gabriele in the 84th minute of the Tyroleans' 4–0 away win over Austria Lustenau on 29 September 2017.
 This appearance meant that he became the first player in the second tier of Austrian football who was born in the 21st century.
 With Wacker Innsbruck he won promotion to the Austrian Football Bundesliga at the end of the season.

 He made his debut in the Bundesliga in April 2019 in a 3–1 defeat against SV Mattersburg.
 The following month he scored his first goal in the highest Austrian league in a 4–0 win, also against Mattersburg.
 At the end of the season, he suffered relegation with Innsbruck after one season, finishing in last place in the Bundesliga table.

 Dynamo Dresden

 On 25 June 2019, 2.
 Bundesliga club Dynamo Dresden confirmed that they had signed Taferner from Wacker Innsbruck on a four-year contract.
 In Dresden, the midfielder only played four times and was sent on loan to his former club Wacker Innsbruck in January 2020.

 Wolfsberger AC

 In the summer of 2020, he returned to Austria, signing for Wolfsberger AC for an undisclosed fee.

 WSG Tirol

 On 10 August 2023, Taferner signed with WSG Tirol.

+Having initially been released upon the expiry of his contract at the end of the 2025–26 season, Taferner resigned for Tirol on 31 August 2026.